AndersDeath/diary2/000-current.md

 # 05 September - Tuesday - Yerevan - 341 day of immigration

 This working day finally finished.
 I fucked up today's interview.
 I could not do a task and I also spoke a lot of shit. so, I am upset.
 Anyway I did something good today despite the fact that I wasn't in good mood.
+Yesterday I felt nice, but today I am bad.